Return to sender: DC voters are being sent mail-in ballots for ex-residents

 "If ballots are arriving for voters who do not live in your residence anymore, please mark it 'Return to Sender' and drop in the mail," it said.

-Darrell West, the vice president and director of Governance Studies at the Brookings Institution, told Fox News that the DCBOE's plan to update its voter rolls by having people that got misaddressed ballots return them is unlikely to work.
+Darrell West, the vice president and director of governance studies at the Brookings Institution, told Fox News that the DCBOE's plan to update its voter rolls by having people that got misaddressed ballots return them is unlikely to work.

 "The problem is nobody's going to send the ballot back if it's somebody who lived there before," he said.
 "I mean, most people don't have the time to do that or the inclination to do that.
 What D.C. needs to do is what other cities and states have done is periodically go through the rolls and get rid of people who have died or moved."